csalzano/power-boost-for-gravity-forms/README.md

 `gravityforms_local_json_save_path`

    The absolute file path to a directory where the form export .json files are saved.
 Defaults to `wp-content/uploads/gf-json`

 &nbsp;
-&nbsp;

 `gravityforms_local_json_save_form`

-   Allows a forms array containing a single form to be edited just before it is written to the .json file &nbsp;
+   Allows a forms array containing a single form to be edited just before it is written to the .json file

 &nbsp;

 `gravityforms_local_json_minimize`

    Controls whether the form JSON is encoded with the `JSON_PRETTY_PRINT` flag.
-Defaults to `false` &nbsp;
+Defaults to `false`

 &nbsp;

 `gravityforms_dashboard_cache_duration`

    The number of seconds to cache the Gravity Forms dashboard widget database queries.
-Defaults to 6 * HOURS_IN_SECONDS
+Defaults to `6 * HOURS_IN_SECONDS`